Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Introduction

 To this end, we systematically investigate the Hamiltonian simulation problem in the low-energy subspace.
 We analyze the Trotter number and gate complexity of randomized and symmetry-protected digital quantum simulation and prove the significant improvements compared to the best-known results for simulating states chosen from the full Hilbert space.
 We show that similar improvement can be obtained for quantum models such as the power-law model.
 In general, we provide a lower bound for Hamiltonian simulation in the low-energy subspace with logarithmic dependence on $\Delta$ and linear dependence on $t$.
-We further prove that the improvement above persists even when the quantum states are imperfectly prepared.
-Our results pave the way to more practical and efficient digital quantum simulations, which is an essential step toward the implementation of quantum simulation.
+We further prove that the improvement above persists even when the quantum states are imperfectly prepared {due to thermalization}.
+Our results pave the way to more practical and efficient digital quantum simulations, which is an essential step toward the implementation of quantum simulation. {After we posted the original version of our work, Ref.~\cite{hejazi2024better} proposed improved bounds of low-energy simulation.}